Lokomotiv Yaroslavl plane crash: Investigation and trial

 According to test pilot Anatoly Knishov, in an interview with Komsomolskaya Pravda, top speed 190 represents a decision point where, if failures occur before that speed, the aircraft is able to stop on the runway.
 At 210, the captain switched the engines to "takeoff mode" from "regular flight mode" or "nominal mode".
 According to Knishov, a nominal thrust/power mode is used for an empty aircraft, while all loaded aircraft use a takeoff mode.
 In his opinion, the switch-over from a nominal- to takeoff mode was late and unusual, as engine mode for taking off is normally agreed upon before starting a take-off run.

 Life News reported on 20 September 2011 the opinion of test pilot Magomed Tolboev.
 According to Tolboev, the cause of the disaster might have been a disagreement between the aircraft commander and the copilot.
 From examining a 100 m skid mark on the runway, Tolboev suggested that one of them tried to brake, while the other was trying to take off.
 Tolboev also considered the Yak-42 not as advanced in its build and materials as contemporary Western models, heavier and less fuel-efficient, but still a "reliable vehicle" with "best rigidity".

-On 23 September 2011, Kyiv Post reported that the only survivor of the crash, flight engineer Sizov, was questioned by the investigative committee on 22 September 2011.
+On 23 September 2011, Kyiv Post reported that the only survivor of the crash, flight mechanic Sizov, was questioned by the investigative committee on 22 September 2011.
 According to Sizov, no problems were noted in the preparation for the flight, and the aircraft had no problems during its previous flight.
 Sizov also described the distribution of the passengers and luggage on the aircraft: Lokomotiv's coaches were in the front cabin; the players were in the rear cabin; and the luggage was carried in the rear luggage compartment.
 Kyiv Post also reported that a criminal investigation under Article 263 of the Criminal Code (flight safety violations causing two or more deaths) had commenced.

 On 10 October 2011, the Gromov Institute began its series of test flights.
-The simulations applied braking forces at different stages of the takeoff to determine what effects if any, the forces affected the ability of the aircraft to reach a take-off angle and speed.
+The simulations applied braking forces at different stages of the takeoff to determine what effects, if any, the forces had on the ability of the aircraft to reach a take-off angle and speed.
 The first flight created a baseline takeoff, without any braking force applied.

 Simulation testing determined that pilot error was the cause as a braking force was found to have been applied by the chief pilot during takeoff.
 Using data from the flight recorder, it was determined the movement was only possible by pushing down on the brake pedals from the chief pilot's seat to push upwards on the control column.
 The investigating committee found evidence of the braking failure in the braking system.